 I usually make this on Wednesdays probably because it was ingrained in my head that Wednesdays are spaghetti days.
 And now that I have a family of my own, Wednesdays seem to be the busiest day so this quick meal makes it simple.

-This sauce is also very versatile because it can be used for chicken, veal, or eggplant Parmesan, stuffed peppers, stuffed shells, and manicotti, just to name a few.
+This sauce is also very versatile because it can be used for chicken, veal, or eggplant parmigiana, stuffed peppers, stuffed shells, and manicotti, just to name a few.
 This isn’t a fancy sauce.
 No meats or extras.
 That will be a different post in the future.
 I just wanted to show that making a delicious tomato sauce doesn’t have to be a daunting task.

 When I would stop by and visit my uncle Tony and aunt Julia without much notice, they would whip up this sauce and serve it with pasta.
 “Sit down!
 I make some pasta, no problem!
 We eat then we talk!”
 I had to put exclamations after those sentences because every time we talked in that house it was loud!
 My uncle Tony would also add garlic powder to the sauce because he said it added more flavor and he was right.
 And when I say powder I mean granulated garlic powder not that super fine powdery stuff.
 I know some of you reading this might think that using garlic powder in a sauce is wrong.
 It isn’t.
 It’s okay, trust me or just try it and see for yourself.